oleon12/alignTools/README.md

 ```
 ***
 ## **multiGenBank( )**
 With this function, we will download the three genes for all species in Procyonidae.
 This function have two important parameters: 1. with.na: When you have NA in your data, you set it TRUE; 2. write.dna: If you want to save the files for each gene, you set it TRUE.
-The file will be save in "fasta" format and the name will be the same as in the columns.
+The file will be saved in "fasta" format and the name will be the same as in the columns.
 The result is a list object with 3 DNAbin objects.
 See that each DNAbin object have a name, this name is the same as the column name.
 ```{r}
 genes <- multiGenBank(x = Procyonidae, with.na = TRUE, write.dna = FALSE)
 #Check genes, a list object